cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Fix:**
 I enabled password reset for the user properly and then tried again.

-**Lesson learned:**
-This showed me that SSPR is very dependent on the target configuration being correct.
-If the user or group targeting is not set properly, the feature will fail even if everything else looks fine.
+**Lesson learned:** SSPR only works if the target user or group is actually configured correctly — if that's wrong, nothing else matters, it just fails.

 ### 3) MFA verification code not received during SSPR